pbandi2020/Kickstarter-Analysis/README.md

   - We can view the outcome by Category & Subcategory
   - We can view the outcomes by country
   - We can view the outcomes by Backers Count
-  - Goal exceeded the actual plesged
+  - Goal exceeded the actual pledged